MicrosoftDocs/ai-builder/ai-builder-docs/administer-consumption-report.md

 1. At the top of the screen, select **Download** to download the report as an Excel file.

-## Understanding the consumption report
+## Understand the consumption report

 The report shows AI credits consumed by date for each environment.